raisa-d/100DevsHomework/README.md

 ## Assignments

-This section contains my completed coding assignments for the 100Devs bootcamp/agency.
+This section contains completed coding assignments for the 100Devs agency.
 Each solution is in it's own file.
+Some assignments, like projects, are in their own repositories instead of listed here.

 Due Class 4:
 - [Assignment 1: bbc.html](https://github.com/raisa-d/100Devs/blob/624c312b7a346d571428497637d06dc386bf5e45/Assignment%201%3A%20bbc.html)